 The non-standard format code reports the type of source data from which the PDE was compiled.
 When PDEs are compiled from standard format, the non-standard format field is left blank.
-Non-standard format code values of "B","X", "C", or "P" indicate that the PDE record was derived from a non-standard format.
+Non-standard format code values of "B","X", or "P" indicate that the PDE record was derived from a non-standard format.
 For non-standard formats, DDPS overrides the requirement to populate two DET fields: Prescriber ID Qualifier and Prescriber ID.
 However, plans should supply this data if it is available.
 In addition, Claim Control Number, DOB, and Paid Date (for non-Fallback plans), which are optional in standard format, are also optional in non-standard format.
 Table 3N lists the values for the non-standard format field.
 Note that these codes are mutually exclusive.

 DATA SOURCE CODE

 Submitted by beneficiary to plan В

 Submitted by provider in ANSI X12 837 Format Х

 Submitted by provider on paper claim Р

-Submitted by payer with whom the Part D sponsor must coordinate benefits С

 Standard Format (NCPDP) <blank></blank>